ngodinhloc/jennifer/README.md

 # Jennifer - The PHP Framework #

-Jennifer is a PHP framework that I first created when I was doing my master at University of Sydney in 2009.
-There has been a few changes since the first version.
+Jennifer is a simple PHP framework that implements the Ajax MVC pattern.
+I created Jennifer framework when I was doing my master at University of Sydney in 2009, there has been a few changes since the first version.

 The source code using in this example is the actual code of Thedaysoflife project https://github.com/ngodinhloc/thedaysoflife.com

 ### Jennifer Framework
 - [Ajax MVC Pattern](#ajax-mvc-pattern)
 - [The Framework Structure](#the-framework-tructure)
+    - models
+    - views
+    - controllers
-    - Models
+    - templates
-    - Views
+    - js
-    - Controllers
+    - plugins
-    - Templates
+    - caches
 - [Single Point Entry](#single-point-entry)
-    - index.php
+    - View single point entry: index.php(#view-single-point-entry)
+    - Controller single poin entry: /controllers/index.php(#controller-single-point-entry)
     - .htaccess
 - [Models](#models)
     - db\DB.php